AP source: Linebacker Manti Te'o agrees to deal with Saints

 METAIRIE, La.
-(AP) -- A person familiar with the situation says NFL veteran linebacker Manti Te'o has agreed sign a two-year contract with the New Orleans Saints.
+(AP) -- NFL veteran linebacker Manti Te'o has agreed sign a two-year contract with the New Orleans Saints, according to a person familiar with the situation.

 The person spoke to the Associated Press Tuesday on condition of anonymity because the agreement has not been announced.